RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/51-COL.md

 <sup>3</sup> We give thanks to God and the Father of our Lord Jesus Christ, praying always for you,
 <sup>4</sup> Since we heard of your faith in Christ Jesus, and of the love [which ye have] to all the saints,
 <sup>5</sup> For the hope which is laid up for you in heaven, whereof ye heard before in the word of the truth of the gospel;
-<sup>6</sup> Which is come unto you, as [it is] in all the world; and bringeth forth fruit , as [it doth] also in you, since the day ye heard [of it], and knew the grace of God in truth:
+<sup>6</sup> Which is come unto you, as [it is] in all the world; and bringeth forth fruit, as [it doth] also in you, since the day ye heard [of it], and knew the grace of God in truth:
 <sup>7</sup> As ye also learned of Epaphras our dear fellowservant, who is for you a faithful minister of Christ;
 <sup>8</sup> Who also declared unto us your love in the Spirit.
 <sup>9</sup> For this cause we also, since the day we heard [it], do not cease to pray for you, and to desire that ye might be filled with the knowledge of his will in all wisdom and spiritual understanding;